mit-renewable-energy/mit-renewable-energy.github.io/wp-content/plugins/addon-elements-for-elementor-page-builder/readme.txt

 ### Regular Updates
 Fully compatible with Elementor Free & Elementor Pro versions.
 We keep track of upcoming Elementor releases from the beta phase and ensure that Elementor Addon Elements is always fully compatible with the latest release of Elementor and Elementor Pro.

-### [Elementor](https://bit.ly/37t6dh3) Page Builder is Required For This Plugin.
+### [Elementor](https://wordpress.org/plugins/elementor/) Page Builder is Required For This Plugin.
 Make sure that Elementor Page Builder is installed, and activated to your website in terms to use this plugin.

 ### 🧑‍💻 Documentation and Support
-* We have extensive [Documentation](https://bit.ly/3lGOATn) and [Tutorials](https://bit.ly/3AoOFz1) for each feature, which you can go through to know the functionalities well.
+* We have extensive [Documentation](https://eaedocs.elementoraddons.com/?utm_source=wporg&utm_medium=eae&utm_campaign=readme) and [Tutorials](https://www.elementoraddons.com/blog/?utm_source=wporg&utm_medium=eae&utm_campaign=readme) for each feature, which you can go through to know the functionalities well.
-* For any questions, you can contact us directly through our [Contact Page](https://bit.ly/37ra0eO).
+* For any questions, you can contact us directly through our [Contact Page](https://www.elementoraddons.com/contact-us/?utm_source=wporg&utm_medium=eae&utm_campaign=readme).
-* For more details, visit [Elementor Addon Elements](https://bit.ly/3iuPP67)
+* For more details, visit [Elementor Addon Elements](https://www.elementoraddons.com/elementor-addon-elements/?utm_source=wporg&utm_medium=eae&utm_campaign=readme)

 ### Other Plugins
-✅  [AnyWhere Elementor Pro](https://bit.ly/3jFrdGW): AnyWhere Elementor Pro comes with various creative dynamic content widgets that would enhance your Elementor Page Builder experience to build your dream website.
+✅  [AnyWhere Elementor Pro](https://www.elementoraddons.com/anywhere-elementor-pro/?utm_source=wporg&utm_medium=eae&utm_campaign=readme): AnyWhere Elementor Pro comes with various creative dynamic content widgets that would enhance your Elementor Page Builder experience to build your dream website.
-✅  [Form Vibes](https://bit.ly/3lLpq68): The ultimate tool to save and manage your Form submissions within WordPress Database.
+✅  [Form Vibes](https://formvibes.com/?utm_source=wporg&utm_medium=eae&utm_campaign=readme): The ultimate tool to save and manage your Form submissions within WordPress Database.
 It also provides a graphical analytics report that allows you to visualize how different forms are performing.
-✅  [WP Mail Log](https://bit.ly/3fKEj4y): WP Mail Log is a WordPress plugin that allows you to easily log and view all emails sent from your WordPress site.
+✅  [WP Mail Log](https://wordpress.org/plugins/wp-mail-log/): WP Mail Log is a WordPress plugin that allows you to easily log and view all emails sent from your WordPress site.
 It saves all email interactions with the help of an easy-to-view dashboard interface, which will be beneficial for troubleshooting.
+✅  [Booster Blocks](https://wordpress.org/plugins/booster-blocks/): The unique collection of booster blocks can be used to power up the default WordPress blocks.
+These blocks have extensive design capabilities to match your theme's style and appearance.
+✅  [Frontend Product Editor](https://wordpress.org/plugins/frontend-product-editor/): Frontend product editor can be a great addition to your WooCommerce websites since it allows you to modify the WooCommerce product information right from the front.
+✅  [Map Engine](https://wordpress.org/plugins/map-engine/): An ultimate map builder plugin that meets all of your requirements.
+One-stop destination to create as many Google Maps and Open Street Maps as you want.
-✅  [Swiss Knife For WooCommerce](https://bit.ly/3Av12tH): Swiss Knife for WooCommerce is a comprehensive solution that provides essential tools to run your WooCommerce store easily.
+✅  [Swiss Knife For WooCommerce](https://wordpress.org/plugins/swiss-knife-for-woocommerce/): Swiss Knife for WooCommerce is a comprehensive solution that provides essential tools to run your WooCommerce store easily.
+✅  [Bricks Ultra](https://bricksultra.com/?utm_source=wporg&utm_medium=eae&utm_campaign=readme): Bricks Ultra adds a lost of new elements to help you build pages that look and feel amazing with Bricks Builder!

 == Installation ==

 1. First make sure that Elementor Page Builder is installed, As this plugin works only with it.
 2. Download the plugin and then Upload the plugin files to the `/wp-content/plugins/plugin-name` directory, or install the plugin through the WordPress plugins screen directly.
-3. Activate the plugin through the 'Plugins' screen in WordPress.
+3. Activate the plugin through the 'Plugins' screen in WordPress
+4. You can find Elementor Addons Elements under the category “Elementor Addons Elements” on your Elementor element/widget list.

-To know more details, checkout the [Getting Started Guide](https://bit.ly/3jzPGxr).
+To know more details, checkout the [Getting Started Guide](https://eaedocs.elementoraddons.com/docs/getting-started/installation/).

 == Frequently Asked Questions ==
 = Can I use the Elementor Addon Elements without Elementor? =